josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🪖_overlap_accountability_and_why_we_cannot_recruit.md

 ## 🏮 Footer

-*Overlap Accountability and Why We Cannot Recruit* is a living accountability scaffold within the Polaris Protocol.
+*🪖 Overlap Accountability and Why We Cannot Recruit* is a living accountability scaffold within the Polaris Protocol.
 It maps how British–Israeli security cooperation obscures accountability and provides due-diligence rules for lawful, transparent governance.

 > 📡 Cross-references: